The Planning and Infrastructure Bill: A threat to nature

 Planning & Policy Manager for Kent Wildlife Trust, Nicky Britton-Williams, explores our concerns with The Planning & Infrastructure Bill.

-Members of the House of Lords have made a major intervention by voting for Amendment 130, which maintains vital protections for wildlife and wild spaces.
-The amendment represents an important step toward ensuring that new development protects and enhances the natural environment.
+Members of the House of Lords then made a major intervention by voting for Amendment 130, which would have maintained vital protections for wildlife and wild spaces.
+The amendment represented an important step toward ensuring that new development protects and enhances the natural environment.
 Across Kent, our wildlife is under increasing pressure, from the internationally important wetlands of the Thames Estuary to ancient woodlands, chalk grasslands, and vital wildlife corridors that connect our landscape.

 The Labour Party promised voters that they would protect and restore nature.
 But less than a year in, new planning changes are set to weaken environmental protections for developments, like housebuilding.